novuhq/novu/docs/docs/overview/quickstart/get-started-with-ruby.md

 Only one provider can be **active** per **channel**.
 Connect any of your favorite providers to get started.
 The email channel comes with Novu's email provider, which is active by default and includes 300 credits.

-## Create A Notification Template
+## Create A workflow

-A notification template is the blueprint for the notifications that will be sent.
+A notification workflow is the blueprint for the notifications that will be sent.
 It holds the entire flow of messages sent to the subscriber.
 This is where all the different channels are tied together under a single entity.

-The template includes the following:
+The workflow includes the following:

-- Notification template name and Identifier
+- Notification workflow name and Identifier
 - Channel tailored content:

 | Channel | Content Style                                                                                 |